 THE DOG YARD

 Dogs are sociable animals so we have kennels where it is possible for the dogs to socialise and play together.
-You won’t see rows and rows of lonely stressed animals kennelled in isolation, as is often the case when visiting rescue centres, although we do have an isolation block for dogs awaiting health check clearance and veterinary treatment.
+You won’t see rows and rows of lonely stressed animals kennelled in isolation, as is often the case when visiting rescue centres, although we do have an isolation block for dogs awaiting health check clearance and veterinary treatment and those needing socialisation.

 THE CAT HOUSE